Introduction: Cedar Lined Closet Dresser

 In the interest of improving the storage in our walk-in closet, we wanted to add a small dresser.
-The depth needed to be equivalent to the clothes currently hanging, and the other shelves and bins already in the closet.
+The depth needed to be equivalent to the clothes currently hanging, and the other shelf's and bins already in the closet.
 And the height also needed to be similar as the plastic drawers already in the closet, so clothes on hangers could clear it.
-My wife also wanted me to incorporate cedar to help with storing of out-of-season clothing, and it had to have drawers (not shelves).
+My wife also wanted me to incorporate cedar to help with storing of out-of-season clothing, and it had to have drawers (not shelf's).

 I was originally considering using 48"x48"x1/4" cedar plywood for the bottom of each shelf (available as special order from Home Depot).
 The cost was a tad higher (but still reasonable) but further inspection of the reviews made me seek an alternative (looses the cedar scent, cracks easily, and the thickness doesn't match other 1/4" plywood).
 I opted to use more standard birch plywood and just line that with cedar planks.
 That would make refreshing (re-sanding or oiling) the cedar much easier.

 My target dimensions for the entire unit are 30" wide/long, 2' tall, and 16" deep.
 With three equally sized drawers, with outer dimensions of 28" width x 15 1/" depth x 7 1/7" tall.